NaderHana/Instagram-SSL-Pinning-Bypass-Android/README.md

 Contact me for the latest version.
 Always active and up-to-date SSL pinning bypass service.

-IF You need another app ssl pinning bypass android you cam contact me.
+IF You need another app ssl pinning bypass android you can contact me.

 contact instagram: **@hotnaderr**
 contact telegram: **@NaderKitOfficial**